-manually, which can lead to errors due to human factors.
-Therefore, SOYA: Automated Soybean Grain Classifier (suggested cool name: "GrainScan AI" or "SoyaSort Pro") seeks to automate the classification process in compliance with the Ministry of Agriculture's regulations.
+The proposed system aims to automate soybean classification stages for cooperatives.
+Currently, many locations perform this process manually, which can lead to errors due to human factors.
+Therefore, SOYIA: Automated Soybean Grain Classifier seeks to automate the classification process in compliance with the Ministry of Agriculture's regulations (Normative Instructions N. 11/2007 and 37/2007).

 How It Works